-Existing Condition: Parking and storage are ailed alo he the visual qualities of the hig corridor.
+Existing Condition: Parking and storage are sited along the road and undermine the visual qualities of the highway corridor;

 - Preserve existing land forms and work with existing site features - Maintain mature trees and preserve and supplement vegetative buffers along NYS Thruway and NYS Route 299.
 Require vegetated buffers on commercial properties adjacent to residential properties or districts. - Buildings setback off the road limited convenience/ADA- required parking in front of buildings with most parking at side or rear - Strong bike/ped connections from Empire State Trail to building entrances - Architectural design characteristics informed by traditional New Paltz architectural styles and the region's rural design vernacular.
 Limitations on individual building footprint size for retail establishments. - Design requirements that emphasize green infrastructure practices for stormwater management, accommodations for trail users, dark-sky lighting standards, and reasonable limitations on signage (monument signs instead of freestanding ones, restrictions on the number and size of building signs, etc.) - Drive-thru windows permitted under specific requirements - behind the building, architecturally part of the building, no separate street access, etc.